kunai-consulting/qwik-design-system/libs/components/src/table/research.md

 # Table Research
 ## Features
 Target features.
 Some are essential, others are nice to have.
 Checked items are already implemented in our component.
-- [ ] Display data in a table with headings
+- [ ] Display data in a table with headings, body, and footer
 - [ ] Sorting
   - [ ] Ascending and descending by a single column
   - [ ] Multiple column sorting